Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

 ﻿

    -----------------------------------------------------------------------
-        README file for JS Engine Switcher for .Net: V8 1.5.0 Alpha 1
+         README file for JS Engine Switcher for .Net: V8 1.5.0 Beta 1

    -----------------------------------------------------------------------